The Effect of Time Series Distance Functions on Functional Climate Networks: Materials and methods

-We use the NCEP/NCAR dataset \citep{kalnay96} of monthly means records of air temperature near the surface and the world grid cells ($2.5{^o}$ latitude $\times$ $2.5{^o}$ longitude) from 1948 to 2016 are taken into consideration.
-The resulting data is composed of 10512 time series with 816 values each.
-Next, we removed the seasonal component using an additive decomposition by moving averages \citep{kendall83}.
-We considered an additive model because the seasonal fluctuations are relatively constant over time.
-We avoid this trivial effect with the main purpose of focusing on finding similarities in other components as trends and longer cyclical features.
-Finally, we normalized all time series between 0 and 1.
+We use the National Center for Environmental Prediction and National Center for Atmospheric Research (NCEP/NCAR) reanalysis dataset \cite{kalnay96} of monthly mean near-surface air temperature records on a global regular grid with $2.5\degree\times 2.5\degree$ resolution in latitude and longitude, spanning the period from 1948 to 2016.
+The resulting data set is composed of 10,512 time series with 816 values each.
+Prior to our analysis, we remove the seasonal component in each time series by using an additive decomposition by moving averages \cite{kendall83}.
+We consider here an additive model because the seasonal fluctuations are relatively constant over time.
+Without removing seasonality, the time series distance functions would show rather trivial patterns reflecting the dominant annual cycle component, while the focus of our present work is on finding similarities in other time series components such as trends or low-frequency variability.
+For mathematical convenience, we finally normalize all time series to values between 0 and 1.

-After defining the dataset and preprocessing it, we calculate the distance between every pair of time series.
-This step resulted in a distance matrix $D$ whose position $D_{ij}$ is the distance between the series $X_i$ and $X_j$.
-For this process, we consider 29 distance functions listed in Tab.~\ref{tab:measures}.
-The definitions of all distance functions used in this paper can be found in the \ref{appendix:ts_ds} in the Tables \ref{tab:measures_definitions_1}, \ref{tab:measures_definitions_2}, and \ref{tab:measures_definitions_3}.
+After preprocessing the data, we calculate the distance between every pair of time series.
+This step results in a distance matrix $\mathbf{D}$ whose element $D_{ij}$ contains the distance between the series $X_i$ and $X_j$.
+For this process, we consider each of the 29 distance functions listed in Tab.~\ref{tab:measures}.
+The definitions of all distance functions used in this paper can be found in Appendix~\ref{appendix:ts_ds} in Tab.~\ref{tab:measures_definitions_1}, \ref{tab:measures_definitions_2} and \ref{tab:measures_definitions_3}.